 Read over your piece and identify five or so abstract or concrete themes or ideas.
 These can be anything: freedom, khakis, sparkle, fear, lists, fashion--whatever!
 Are these actual themes that might be found in Very Important Literature?
 Don't know, don't care.
 These are your themes are they are good enough for you and everybody else.

 Spend five minutes (you want to be quick with this part) coming up with five concrete IMAGES or SCENES (expressed in a sentence or less) that represent each theme.
-Set that time and bust out some details.
+Set that timer and bust out some details.
 For example, if your theme is khakis, your list might include: a Gap catalog, a Best Buy associate, school uniforms, and that time we all giggled in the cubes of the big consulting firm after our HR rep sent out a 20-page memo detailing a khaki rotation scheme to ensure our high dollar analysts hit the right tone of 1990s business casual.

 At the end of this step you'll have 25 IMAGES and/or SCENES that bring your themes to life in a concrete way.
-25 images and/or scenes that probably wouldn't have just organically emerged in your first (or second or twenty-second) draft.
+Twenty-five images and/or scenes that probably wouldn't have just organically emerged in your first (or second or twenty-second) draft.
 No matter what my wise 17-year-old self would have you believe.
 In barely any time at all.

 Pick and choose and use: Work what you like into your piece.
 Your concrete theme strengtheners can show up in scenery, in memories, in internal reactions, dialogue--again, any way you want!